 Our 2 days in Muscat were after an adventurous road trip to Jebel Akhdar, Wahiba Sands and Sur village.
 This trip was with kids, so we planned for things to do in Muscat as a family.
 There was time spent amidst cultural sites, visit to a kid’s museum, trying our local cuisine, and an evening walk by the Arabian Sea.

 Disclaimer: This helpful post contains Affiliate links.
 This means that if you click on any of the links in this post (AND make a purchase) I may receive a small commission at absolutely no cost to you.
 Each post is carefully crafted and recommendations are made where I believe they will help with your planning.
 As such I thank you in advance should you decide to click & buy.

 2 day Muscat Itinerary

-The 2 days in Muscat flew by quickly.
+The 2 days in Muscat in Oman flew by quickly.
 After a hectic road trip to the mountain area of Jebel Akhdar, and then to the Wahiba Sands desert, and finally onwards to a sleepy fishing village, we ensured there was some downtime.
 So relaxing by the pool side at the hotel was given due importance!
 But we did manage to step out in the mornings and evenings for some of the top things to do in Muscat with family.